 Don’t Tell Me What to Do, Just Send Money:

 The Essential Parenting Guide to the College Years

-This completely revised and updated edition prepares parents for the issues they will encounter during their children’s college years.
-Since the original publication over ten years ago, there has been a dramatic increase in the use of mobile and internet technology.
-The birth of the term ‘helicopter parent’ is, in part, due to the instant and frequent connectivity that parents have with their children today.
+This completely revised and updated edition prepares parents for the issues they will encounter during their son or daighter’s college years.
+Since the original publication over a decade ago, there has been a dramatic increase in the use of mobile and internet technology.
+The birth of the term ‘helicopter parent’ is due in part to the instant and frequent connectivity that parents have with their children today.
 Parents are struggling with the appropriate use of communicative technology and aren’t aware of its impact on their child’s development, both personally and academically.

 With straightforward practicality and using humorous and helpful case examples and dialogues, Don’t Tell Me What To Do, Just Send Money helps parents lay the groundwork for a new kind of relationship so that they can help their child more effectively handle everything they’ll encounter during college.

 I’ll Miss You Too: An Off-to-College Guide for Parents and Students

 Leaving home and starting college is a major life transition — for students and parents.
 This guidebook helps new students and parents successfully navigate the college years, and not only protect their unique relationship, but help it to grow as well.

 I’ll Miss You Too is unique in that it is written from both sides of the mother-daughter relationship, providing valuable insight into the issues that parent and child face, including: The 10 major traumas of empty nesters (and their solutions) • Tips for students making the transition to the “real world” • Communication issues, and how to set healthy expectations • Most common problems of leaving home (for both parents and students) • Coming back home for the first time, and much more.

 This poignant and humorous guidebook provides the kind of perspective that leads to understanding, and opens the door for meaningful discussion between parent and child.